Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 P: I think that we have to constantly keep in mind that philosophy is concerned solely with the problem of the original cause, so that 'self-explanatory' here refers only to the original cause of creation and not to all the causality in creation - which is quite another issue...

 S: ...for which we have memory-based thinking.
 The problem of the original cause has nothing to do with memory-based causality, because we can't explore any causality in the Being.
-Causality can be endlessly explored, because causality in creation can be endlessly explored - on the basis of different needs, or, in the case of human beings, also as an end in itself.
+In creation, on the other hand, causality can be explored endlessly - on the basis of different needs, or, in the case of human beings, also as an end in itself.
 The original cause - the single cause behind creation - requires only that we take the right stance in relation to the contradictions that creation presents us with.
 The original cause is self-explanatory and so does not require complicated intellectual work.
 The right stance in relation to the contradictions is always self-evident.

 P: That means, we should allow only the axioms to be valid?